jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

->>./whitebox_tools --wd='/Users/johnlindsay/Documents/data/'
+>>./whitebox_tools --wd='/Users/johnlindsay/Documents/data/' ^
---run=DevFromMeanElev --input='DEM clipped.dep' --output='DEV raster.dep' -v
+--run=DevFromMeanElev --input='DEM clipped.dep' ^
+--output='DEV raster.dep' -v

 ```

 Notice the quotation marks (single or double) used around directories and filenames, and string tool arguments in general.
 Use the '-v' flag (run in verbose mode) to force the tool print output to the command prompt.
 Please note that the whitebox_tools executable file must have permission to be executed; on some systems, this may require setting special permissions.
-The '>>' is shorthand used in this document to denote the command prompt and is not intended to be typed.
 Also, the above example uses the forward slash character (/), the directory path separator used on unix based systems.
 On Windows, users should use the back slash character (\\) instead.
-Also, it is sometimes necessary to break commands across multiple lines, as above, in order to better fit with the documents format.
+Also, it is sometimes necessary to break (^) commands across multiple lines, as above, in order to better fit with the documents format.
 Actual command prompts should be contained to a single line.

 ### 3.2 Interacting with *WhiteboxTools* using Python scripting

+By combining the *WhiteboxTools* library with the a high-level scripting language, such as Python, users are capable of creating powerful stand-alone geospatial applications and workflow automation scripts.
+In fact, *WhiteboxTools* functionality can be called from many different programming languages.
+However, given the prevalent use of the Python language in the geospatial field, the library is distributed with several resources specifically aimed at Python scripting.
+This section focuses on how the Python programming can interact with the *WhiteboxTools* library.

 > Note that all of the following material assumes the user system is configured with Python 3.
 The code snippets below are not guaranteed to work with Python 2.